Luis Carlos Galán: Death

-After death
+Aftermath

 César Gaviria, who had been Galán's debate chief ("Jefe de Debate") during the campaign, was proclaimed as his successor by Galán's family and his supporters inside the Liberal party.
 He was elected president in 1990.

 In 2004, new information in a letter written by one of the hitmen who had infiltrated his escort suggested that Galán's assassination was executed with help of corrupt Colombian policemen and some of his own bodyguards, who had been bought off by the drug cartels, including Pablo Escobar and other drug lords.
 Most of the arrested presumed hitmen were killed in jail or shortly after their release, allegedly to silence them.

-On 13 May 2005, a former Justice minister (1974) and congressman of the Colombian Liberal Party, Alberto Santofimio, known for his open connections to Pablo Escobar during the 1980s (Escobar joined Santofimio's political movement), was arrested and accused of being the intellectual author of Galán's murder.
+On 13 May 2005, a former Justice minister (1974) and congressman of the Colombian Liberal Party, Alberto Santofimio, known for his open connections to Pablo Escobar during the 1980s (Escobar joined Santofimio's political movement), was arrested in Armenia and accused of being the intellectual author of Galán's murder.

 According to the newly extended confession of Escobar's former top hitman, John Jairo Velasquez (also known as "Popeye"), Santofimio would have openly suggested Galán's murder during a secret meeting, in order to eliminate a political rival and, should Galán ever be elected president, also prevent Escobar's likely extradition.
 Santofimio had been previously questioned and mentioned during the investigation and his involvement was widely rumored, but apparently no direct testimonies of his role had been acquired until recently.
-Velásquez, currently serving a jail sentence, told the Colombian press that he had initially denied Santofimio's participation due to his existing political power at the time.
+Velásquez, who served a 23-year sentence and died in 2020, told the Colombian press that he had initially denied Santofimio's participation due to his existing political power at the time.
 Other new and unspecified evidences would also have contributed to building the case against Santofimio.

 On 11 October 2007, Alberto Santofimio was convicted to 24 years in prison.
-He was later released on appeal, but in August 2011 the Supreme Court reinstated the conviction and he surrendered himself.
+He was later released on appeal in 2008, but in August 2011 the Supreme Court reinstated the conviction and he surrendered himself.

 On 25 November 2010 Colombian prosecutors issued an arrest warrant for the ex-director of the Colombian security agency (DAS), Retired Gen. Miguel Maza Márquez, for involvement in Galán's murder.
-The prosecutors claimed that Maza intentionally lightened Galán's bodyguard contingent to enable 18 August 1989 assassination.
+The prosecutors claimed that Maza intentionally lightened Galán's bodyguard contingent to enable his assassination.
 The Supreme Court convicted Maza in 2016 and sentenced him to 30 years in prison.